zesty-io/zestyio-atom/README.md

 * This package now uses the open source node api wrapper for Zesty.io https://github.com/zesty-io/zestyio-node-api-wrapper
 * Tray loads relative stage URL to the view being edited
 * Stylesheets and javascript compile in the cloud on save (SASS, SCSS, LESS supported)
+* Custom endpoints for xml,json, html, etc. can be created by making a new file in your views folder with an extension

 ### New in this Release

-Release 0.32.6 adds the following functionality:

-* Login support - users can now login to Zesty.io from within the Atom editor.
-This includes support for uses using Authy two factor authentication both by manual entry of the 2FA code and through the use of the One Touch app
+Release 0.37.0

+* Endpoint and Snippet file creation
+* Endpoint, Snippet, and View file saving
+* Quick link to web engine urls for custom endpoints like JSON, xml files etc.
+* support for directories locally to map to custom endpoints, like `myweb.com/my/custom/file.json` is represented by a folder structure locally `/view/my/custom/` with a file named `file.json` in it
+* Better exposure of error codes / reasons should a save fail (for example when saving a less file with syntax errors that will not compile in the cloud successfully)

 ### What still needs to be developed in beta

 * Fix requirement to quit and reopen Atom to activate the plugin
 * Have tray show a synchronize button to get latest file code from the cloud
 * Have tray show the model fields relative to the file you are working on
-* Better exposure of error codes / reasons should a save fail (for example when saving a less file with syntax errors that will not compile in the cloud successfully)

 ### Planned for post production

-* Type ahead for Parsley models and fields to enmulate the expierence in
+* Type ahead for Parsley models and fields to enmulate the expierence inline (see https://codersblock.com/blog/creating-an-autocomplete-plug-in-for-atom/)
 * Remote publishing button for views
 * Have tray show a publish button for the file
 * Have publish trigger a cache refresh/destroy